 L-Theanine and Vitamin C have both been found to help counteract some of the negative effects.

 A world without coffee would be a very scary place full of very grumpy and zombie-like individuals.
 There’d be an increase in car accidents, much more divorce, and likely higher death rates due to errors in the workplace!
 Let’s face it, coffee makes the world a better place!

-Like all drugs, caffeine can have some serious side effects (like insomnia), especially if you’re part of the population that’s more sensitive to it.
+Like all drugs, caffeine can have some serious side effects, especially if you’re part of the population that’s more sensitive to it.
 With a few adjustments in when and how much you drink, coffee and sleep can co-exist.
 So grab your cup of joe and take that first gratifying sip – just be sure to drink it all before noon!